Garage door: History

+Types

 Single panel garage doors

-Single panel doors are constructed from one monolithic panel.
-From the closed position a single panel door swings up and overhead with a hinge on each side (known as jamb type hardware) to the fully open position.
+Single-panel doors are constructed from one monolithic panel.
+A single panel door swings up and overhead with a hinge on each side (jamb-type hardware) to a fully open position from the closed position.
 A disadvantage of monolithic panel doors is that the swing-up arc of the door occurs partially outside the garage.
 This means a vehicle must stop and park several feet in front of the door to avoid being hit by the garage door when it is opened.

-Single panel doors can also be installed with (one piece track type hardware) that folds the door back with a single horizontal track on each side (which is mounted at the top of the wood frame) and a roller, (mounted to the top of the door on each side.
+Single panel doors can also be installed with (one piece track type hardware) that folds the door back with a single horizontal track on each side (mounted at the top of the wood frame) and a roller mounted to the top of the door on each side.
 A hinge on each side that attaches to the bottom of each side of the garage door.
-Using track hardware, a car can be parked much closer to the door, as the whole door, when in the open position, rests completely inside of the garage door header.
-Track type hardware has much less arc when raising and lowering the garage door as opposed to jamb type hardware.
+Using track hardware, a car can be parked much closer to the door, as the door is positioned entirely inside the garage door header when in the open position.
+Track-type hardware has less arc when raising and lowering the garage door than jamb-type hardware.